kishore-devaraj/curio/content/posts/git/git-data-model.en.md

 recruits as well (Silly us :P).
 Then one fine day, one of my senior colleague introduced to me a tool so called "Git".

 Initially I'm not aware of its significances, not completely impressed, but finally managed to learn some common commands for my day-to-day works.
-The following meme exactly tells my story!
+The following meme exactly tells my story during those days!

 <br></br>
 {{<image src="/images/git-data-model/git-intro.png"